Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Cash Deposit Requirements

-This notice serves as the only reminder to parties subject to administrative protective order (APO) of their responsibility concerning the disposition of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3), which continues to govern business proprietary information in this segment of the proceeding.
-Timely written notification of the return or destruction of APO materials or conversion to judicial protective order is hereby requested.
-Failure to comply with the regulations and the terms of an APO is a sanctionable violation.
+This notice also serves as a reminder to parties subject to administrative protective orders (APO) of their responsibility concerning the return or destruction of proprietary information disclosed under an APO in accordance with 19 CFR 351.305(a)(3), which continues to govern business proprietary information in this segment of the proceeding.
+Timely written notification of the return or destruction of APO materials, or conversion to judicial protective order, is hereby requested.
+Failure to comply with the regulations and terms of an APO is a sanctionable violation.

 Notification to Interested Parties

 We are issuing and publishing this notice in accordance with sections 751(a)(1) and 777(i) of the Act and 19 CFR 351.221(b)(5).